VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You lose the Sunlight Sensitivity trait.
 - You gain proficiency in Athletics, Nature, Stealth, or Survival.

+## Stance [New]

+When you select this feat or take this feat again, select a stance from the below list.
+At the start of each of your turns, you can select which of your known Stances, if any, applies until the beginning of your next turn.

+If the stance compels a saving throw, the DC is 8 + your Proficiency Bonus + your Strength or Dexterity modifier.

+- **Flowing River**
+  - After you attack a creature with a melee Strike, you may immediately make a Tumble check against them.
+If you succeed, your movement does not provoke opportunity attacks from them this turn.
+  - When you Flank a creature, you have Advantage on the first Strike you make against it this turn.
+You cannot gain Advantage in this way for the same creature more than once on a turn.
+- **Whispering Wind**
+  - When you move only 5 feet on your turn, you are utterly silent and automatically succeed on auditory stealth checks.
+  - You can feint using your Bonus Action to force a creature within 5 feet of you to waste their reaction.
+  - When you attack a creature within 5 feet of you that does not have its reaction, they must succeed on a Strength saving throw or fall Prone, and your critical hit range is increased by 1.
+- **Furious Inferno**
+  - Your weapon simultaneously benefits from the Cleave Mastery in addition to any others it may possess.
+  - When you make a melee Strike, you can choose to do so furiously.
+If you do so, the attack's damage is increased by 10, but any melee Strikes against you until the beginning of your next turn deals an additional 5 points of damage.
+- **Enduring Earth**
+  - You have Advantage on checks and saving throws to resist being displaced against your will or knocked Prone.
+  - You cannot be Disarmed against your will, even while incapacitated.
+  - Enemies within 5 feet that miss you or attack a creature other than you provoke opportunity attacks from you.

 ## Striker [KibblesTasty]

 _Requirement: 4th level_